1. Stir the base (Part A) well before use (except when machine dispensing).

 4. It is important that the catalyst containers are tightly closed after use.
 Catalyst exposed to air for extended periods of time will hydrolyze (cure).
 An indication of hydrolysis is a film or crust formation on the surface of the catalyst.
 The use of hydrolyzed catalyst is not recommended and may cause incomplete cure.

-BLUESIL™ GP 25 is a general purpose, 25DSA, two component, tin catalyzed, room temperature curing silicone elastomer.
-It is designed as a medium viscosity, medium strength elastomer with good cured rubber properties, long library life and accurate detail reproduction.
+BLUESIL ™ V-1068 is a translucent, high strength, two component, tin catalyzed, room temperature cure silicone rubber.
+It is designed as a 14 Durometer (Shore A), very pourable low viscosity rubber providing excellent physical properties, long library life, and accurate detail reproduction.

 2 Part RTV

 - Skins for robotic and animatronic figures

 - Special effect skins and props for the film industry